Dr Annabelle Wilkins

 About

 I am a post-doctoral researcher on the MaHoMe project with particular interests in relationships between migration, home and belonging.
 I have a background in human geography, anthropology and sociology, with expertise in ethnography, in-depth interviews, policy analysis and visual methods.
+Alongside my work on the MaHoMe project, I have been a post-doctoral researcher on the UKRI project 'Stay Home: rethinking the domestic during the COVID-19 pandemic' at Queen Mary University of London, where I focused on how the pandemic impacted on experiences of home among migrants and people of faith in London and Liverpool.
 Before joining Kingston University, I was a Research Associate on the AHRC Translating Asylum project at the University of Manchester, where I examined how refugees in the UK have been provided with language support, drawing on archival research, policy analyses and the narratives of refugees and interpreters with experience of displacement.

 My doctoral research explored the experiences of home, work and migration among Vietnamese communities in East London, drawing on the narratives of participants who migrated from Vietnam to London between 1979 and 2014, alongside ethnography and participatory visual methods.
 This research highlighted multiple forms of home-making in domestic, public and virtual spaces, as well as revealing how migrant home-making is enabled and constrained by precarious work, insecure housing and immigration policies.
 This research was published as a book entitled Migration, Work and Home-Making in the City: Dwelling and Belonging among Vietnamese Communities in London (Routledge, 2019).

 I have authored and co-authored peer-reviewed book chapters and articles in journals including Area and Gender, Place and Culture.
 My research has been featured in publications including The Conversation and Refugee History.
-I have also disseminated my research in exhibitions at the Museum of the Home in 2017 and in the Refugees: Forced to Flee exhibition at the Imperial War Museum in 2020.
+I have also disseminated my research in exhibitions at the Museum of the Home and the Imperial War Museum.
 I am currently Associate Editor of the journal Crossings: Journal of Migration and Culture.

 Academic responsibilities